RadiantMastermind/Wireguard-VPN/readme.md

 <br>
 🔥 Access your home catalog on streaming platforms while in the EU or traveling.<br>
 🔥 Bypass unfair regional blocks on news, social media, and gaming servers.<br>
-🔥 Maintain a consistent, low-latency online presence for work and play, regardless of local network restrictions.<br>
+🔥 Maintain a consistent, low-latency online presence for work and play, regardless of local network restrictions.
 <br><br>
 ✔  Price: Only 5 USD / 5 EUR per month <br>
 📌 Location: Saint Petersburg<br>